-This process involves population of the spreadsheet with 5 years historic figures, and the next 5 years from your FFR Regulatory Return (should take no more than 2 hours)
+This process involves population of the spreadsheet with 5 years historic figures, and the next 5 years from your FFR Regulatory Return or equivalent (should take no more than 2 hours).

 Please also send us the last 4 sets of audited consolidated financial accounts of the Group (If these are not available (eg the Group as such did not exist going back 5 years) we are able to take other information).

 This involves MORhomes preparing a credit report and taking it to Credit Committee to approve your credit level.

 You submit the credit model and provide any comments on key issues that could impact the credit outcome or provide additional supporting information.

 Following this we will arrange for our Credit Team to produce a first draft Credit Report and then follow-up with a phone call (1 hour max.) to cover off any areas that require more information.

 This report is then submitted via the MORhomes team to the Credit Committee for approval.